 Step 6: Patient receives appointment summary and feedback form.

 Does your health facility struggle with patient flow issues?
 Would you like to streamline workflow processes associated with patient visits and save time and stress for all involved?
 Check out our Workflow Forms help doc for more detailed information on setting up a Formstack Workflow form.
-Or click below to watch a demo of our Workflows add-on.
+Or click below to read more about our Workflows add-on.